percona/pmm-doc/docs/details/dashboards/dashboard-home-experimental.md

 ![!image](../../_images/PMM_Home_Dashboard_Experimental.png)

-The experimental Home Dashboard provides a high level view of your environment.
+The Home Dashboard provides a high-level overview of your environment, such as the services, infrastructure, and critical issues (if any).
+It is the starting page of the PMM portal from which you can open the tools of PMM and browse online resources.

-This new Home Dashboard displays data that is organized in panels as given below.
+This Home Dashboard displays data that is organized in panels as given below.

+On the PMM home page, you can also find the version number and a link to update your PMM Server.

 ## Overview

 This panel lists all added hosts along with essential information about their performance.
 For each host, you can find the current values of the following metrics:

+* Monitored DB Services
+* Monitored DB Instances
-* CPU Busy
+* Monitored Nodes
 * Memory Available
 * Disk Reads
 * Disk Writes